Sign-in Changes | Terms of use screen reader | Observer meta-research | Taxonomy card sort | Experience research

 Accessibility research first

-Terms of use is a potentially blocking page - each veteran must get past it before using their VA benefits.
-I decided this was important enough to not block anyone that we needed to start accessibility research with our earliest iteration prototype, well before our front end would have a coded page.
+Terms of use is a potentially blocking point - each veteran must get past it before using their VA benefits.
+Most products designs should start with accessibility in mind, and even more important here.
+Well before our front end would have a coded page, we researched with an early iteration prototype - in Figma

 I asked the accessibility team at VA to review my research.
 They especially helped me on the screen reader versions of the conversation guide and prototype.
-Since Figma offers some screen reader functionality, and since I was the first VA researcher using this functionality, I agreed to present what I learned about it.
+Since Figma had started offering some screen reader functionality, and since I was the first VA researcher using this functionality, I agreed to present what I learned about it.

 Figma + screen readers

-I found several trade-offs.
-For example, one way to have a screen reader read off text as a header in a Figma prototype is to include “heading level [#]” as text content before the text of the header.
-However, this makes “heading level [#]” visible in the prototype, and not everyone who uses a screen reader is fully blind or even partially blind.
+I found several trade-offs using Figma with screen readers.
+For example, one way to have a screen reader read off text as a header is to include “heading level [#]” as text content before the text of the header.
+However, this makes “heading level [#]” visible in the prototype, and not everyone who uses a screen reader is fully or even partially blind.

 Another way to have screen readers read off text as a header in Figma is to use an image file with the title of heading.
-This makes it look fairly seamless at the standard zoom level, but the trade-off is that the screen reader will first announce it as a heading and then as an image, as seen in the screen shot of the screen reader transcript, to the left.
+This makes it look fairly seamless at the standard zoom level, but the trade-off is that the screen reader will first announce it as a heading and then as an image, as seen in the screen shot of the screen reader transcript.

 Practice makes perfect?